 MA Driver Retraining Program FAQs

-Yes, if a motorist is found to be responsible for 3 or more surchargeable events in a two-year period, the motorist is required, by law, to attend and pass the Massachusetts Driver Retraining Program.
-The two-year time frame is calculated from the conviction date.
+Yes, if a motorist is found to be responsible for three or more surchargeable events in a two-year period (calculated from the conviction date), the motorist is required by law (Massachusetts General Laws Chapter 175, Section 113B) to successfully complete the Massachusetts Driver Retraining Program (DRP).

 A surchargeable event is an "at fault" accident or motor vehicle violation which is susceptible to an insurance surcharge under the 2006 Safe Driver Insurance Plan (SDIP).

 If you have received a Notice of Suspension in the mail from Massachusetts Registry of Motor Vehicles (MA RMV) you are required by law to successfully complete the MA Driver Retraining Program.
 National Safety Council (NSC) will subsequently mail you reminders of your requirement(s).